USB Issues | DriverFinder - We Make Drivers Work for You

 #3 – Check Windows 10 Settings.

-If your USB driver is still not showing in Windows 10, then it’s time to to get into the Device Manager.
+If your USB drive is still not showing up in Windows 10, then it’s time to to get into the Device Manager.

 Right-click the Windows Start button, and in the popup menu, select Device Manager.